 University of Cambridge

-Worked on the Hardware Abstraction Layer (HAL) for the Metaswitch layer 2 and layer 3 (IP and MPLS) control plane stack as part of the network software team.
+Software engineer working on the Hardware Abstraction Layer (HAL) for the Metaswitch layer 2 and layer 3 (IP and MPLS) control plane as part of the network software team.

 Trapping ultracold atoms in optical lattices enabled the study of strongly correlated phenomena in an environment that is far more …